 Template vs. from scratch: How to decide

-If you do choose to go with a template, HTML5 UP and Templated are great sites to obtain portfolio templates.
+Or you could choose to go with a template.
+HTML5 UP and Template.net are great sites to obtain portfolio templates.
 You can download the code and edit or refactor it to suit you, your identity, and achievements.
 Note that if you are using one of these templates, you may have to give credit to the site and the creator in the footer of the portfolio.

 The difference between template sites like HTML5 UP, versus other sites for pre-made portfolios, is that it is code based and not a drag and drop platform.
 You still have to use and edit code, which as a developer, is a good thing.
 Never use a drag and drop site for a technical portfolio, it is counterproductive and could hamper your chance of success.